-The exhaust emissions controls include three or four systems: PGM-FI, ignition timing control, exhaust gas recirculation (V6 models), and three way catalytic converter.
-These three or four systems work together to control the engine's combustion and minimize the amount of HC, CO, and NOx that come out the tailpipe.
+The exhaust emissions controls include three or four systems: PGM-FI, ignition timing control, exhaust gas recirculation (6-cylinder models), and three way catalytic converter.
+These systems work together to control the engine's combustion and minimize the amount of HC, CO, and NOx that come out the tailpipe.
 The exhaust emissions control systems are separate from the crankcase and evaporative emissions control systems.